Mark Jensen: NFL and post-NFL careers

-Jensen signed a free agent contract with the Detroit Lions following the 2003 NFL Draft, but was waived during training camp after injuring his groin versus the Pittsburgh Steelers.
+Jensen signed a free agent contract with the Detroit Lions following the 2003 NFL draft, but was waived during training camp after injuring his groin versus the Pittsburgh Steelers.
+While with Detroit, he connected on a 33-yard field goal versus theSteelers as well as going 2-2 on extra points.
 A year later, he was signed by the St. Louis Rams and subsequently allocated to play in NFL Europe.
 After handling all kick-off duties for the Scottish Claymores, Jensen returned to St. Louis only to be subsequently released.
 He was signed immediately by the Oakland Raiders and joined them for camp.
 Once again, Jensen reinjured his groin and after taking an injury settlement was released by the Raiders.
 Jensen has also had tryouts with the San Francisco 49ers, Buffalo Bills, and NY Jets.

 He worked in student-athlete development for Cal Football where he oversaw all aspects "off the field" for Cal players, including academics, housing, community relations, alumni relations, player employment, and admissions.

 Jensen established Mark Jensen Kicking, which led to working with hundreds of high school, college, and professional kickers and punters.
 He tutored NFL kickers: Andrew Franks, Giorgio Tavecchio, Justin Medlock, Chris Kluwe.

 He now is in sales for Stryker Corporation.

 In 2016 was named Stryker’s #1 overall hip rep in the country, winning the prestigious Grand Champions Award.